- Cheapest non-owner car insurance companies in Connecticut

 Average cost of non-owner car insurance in Connecticut

-The average cost of non-owner car insurance in Connecticut is $395, but your rate may differ depending on your driving record, age and the coverage you choose.
+Non-owner car insurance in Connecticut costs $395 on average.
+However, your actual rate may vary depending on factors like your driving history, age and the level of coverage you choose.

 Non-owner car insurance in Connecticut by age and gender